HigherOrderCO/Kind/blog/3-getters-and-setters.md

   obj@data{"a"}[0]
 ```

-Notice a `Maybe` shows up only when needed (such as when getting an element from
+As expected, a `Maybe` shows up only when needed (such as when getting an element from
 a list or map).
-If you and the access with a `<-`, instead of getting the field,
+If you end the access with a `<-`, you'll overwrite the field, immutably
-you'll set it.
-You can also use `<=` to apply a function instead of setting:
+You can also use `<=` to apply a function instead:

 ```javascript
 obj3: Object